mrazomej/phd/src/chapter_05/section_03_model.md

 [@Fig:ch5_fig06] shows the result of sampling out of Eq.
 $\ref{eq:bayes_sample_double}$.
 Again we see that the model is highly sloppy with large credible regions obtained for $k^{(p)}_{\text{off}}$ and $r_m$.
-Nevertheless, again the use of the prior information allows us to get a parameter values consistent with the equilibrium picture.
+Nevertheless, the prior information allows us to get parameter values consistent with the equilibrium picture.

 ![**MCMC posterior distribution for a multi-promoter model.** Sampling out of Eq. $\ref{eq:bayes_sample_double}$ the plot shows 2D and 1D projections of the